 "Officer Brad Fox, in assisting his fellow police officers, along with his dog Nick, laid down his life trying to uphold the peace and well-being of the community of Plymouth Meeting,” Hallinan said.

 Brad Fox, Plymouth Police Officer

 Near the end of the mass, Brittany Mattozzi, Lynsay's sister, stood to read the heartfelt message from her sister.
 It recalled how Brad and Lynsay discussed possible career choices at the conclusion of his military service, and how he quickly determined he wanted to be a police officer.
 Lynsay wrote that she helped Brad get started, handling the paperwork and application with the Montgomery County Police Academy.
-However, Brad ran with it the rest of the way, graduating near the top of his class and receiving a plethora of job offers.
+However, Brad ran with it the rest of the way, graduating top of his class and receiving a plethora of job offers.

 But the Plymouth Police Department stood out.